HexaneNetworks/help-articles/content/garrys-mod/darkrp/disabling-vehicle-collisions.md

 3. Navigate to the **File Manager**.
 4. From there, proceed to navigate to the `garrysmod/lua/autorun/server` directory.
 5. Create a file titled `disable_vehicle_collisions.lua`.
-6. Proceed to edit the file and paste the following script in:
+6. Proceed to paste the following script in:
 ```
 hook.Add("PlayerSpawnedVehicle","DisableCollisionVehicle", function(ply, ent)
   if IsValid(ent) then